pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 2 unchanged
 ```

-Which will be reflected on the Pulumi stack’s Graph View in the Pulumi Service:
+Which will be reflected on the Pulumi Stack’s Graph View in the Pulumi Service:

 ![Stack Graph View](stack-graph-view.png)